chocolateboy/GPL/README.md

 ## Disclaimer

-Your mum is provided "as is" and without any express or implied warranties including warranties of merchantability or fitness for a particular purpose.
+Your mum is provided "as is" and without any express or implied warranties, including warranties of merchantability or fitness for a particular purpose.

 ## Version